-Last year, my friend, Jen, asked me to write a post on her blog about what it's like to have struggled with infertility and what it's like to emerge on the other side.
-I'd like to share this again, (with a few revisions and additions) during National Infertility Awareness Week.
+In 2013, my friend, Jen, asked me to write a post on her blog about what it's like to have struggled with infertility and what it's like to emerge on the other side.
+I'd like to share this again, (with a few revisions and additions) for this year's National Infertility Awareness Week.

-It is interesting to think of me emerging on the other side of infertility, because I definitely have after the birth of my twin boys (who are now 3.5 years old!) and now currently being almost 38 weeks pregnant with another baby boy.
-Others, who don't know me, most likely look at me and would never guess infertility is a part of my life.
+It is interesting to think of me emerging on the other side of infertility, because I definitely have after the birth of my twin boys, Elijah and Will (who are now 5.5 years old!) and almost 2 year old singleton, Caleb.
+Others who don't know me, most likely look at me with 3 children and would never guess infertility is a part of my life.
 But it definitely is.
 And honestly, I don't think one can ever truly leave infertility behind.
-Therefore, I know I haven’t fully emerged from it.
+So, no, I know I haven’t fully emerged from it.
 It’s a big part of me and who I now am.
 It will never leave me.
 And I am amazingly okay with that.

 My story is meant to be shared.
 I feel it in my heart to do so.
 I always have.
 It’s a story of God’s perfect timing and God’s perfect plan.
 I don't share my story for attention.
 I don't share it for pity.
 I share it because there are many people out there who desperately need support.
 They may not be able or willing to speak out, so I will help be their voice.
 They need to know they are not alone.
 They need to know it is okay to be sad.
 They need to know they are supported.

 While we pondered these questions over the summer after our miscarriage, we kept trying to conceive.
-And 3 months after we lost our baby, we experienced another amazing but very unexpected miracle.
+And 3 months after we lost our baby, we experienced another amazing and very unexpected miracle.
 We conceived on our own for the first time ever.
 Overjoyed and shocked and grateful doesn't even begin to describe our feelings.
 We couldn't believe this had happened.
-(Actually I still don't quite believe it and I am currently 37 weeks pregnant with another baby boy!)
+(Actually I still don't quite believe it and baby boy is almost now 2 years old!)
 Praise God!

-Even with this incredible miracle, we still have fears.
+Even with another incredible miracle, we still have fears.
 And we still feel the pain from infertility.
+And most likely always will.
 Infertility is many things.
 I know a lot about the medical side of infertility.
 Although most of it doesn't truly make sense to me.
 Because wow...our bodies are absolutely amazing and there are so many things that have to be absolutely perfect to conceive and carry a healthy baby.
 I know that each and every baby, no matter the circumstance, is nothing short of an absolute miracle.
 And I know that medical treatments can only go so far and do so much.
 Because that is where God comes in and the true miracle occurs.